xojs/vscode-linter-xo/readme.md

 ## Settings

-Enable the linter in the VS Code Settings.
+Enable the linter in the VS Code Settings, this is on by default.

 ```json
 {